NuGet/NuGet.Client/docs/debugging.md

 If you want to test dotnet.exe explicitly, so you don't have to worry about whether you installed the correct package in the project, refer to [Patching dotnet.exe to test the NuGet functionality](#patching-dotnetexe-to-test-the-nuget-functionality).

-### Debugging NuGet Command Xplat Functionality (add-package/remove-package/list package)
+### Debugging NuGet's integrated `dotnet` CLI commands

-Functionality such as `dotnet.exe add package` or `dotnet list package`, is implemented in [NuGet.CommandLine.XPlat](../src/NuGet.Core/NuGet.CommandLine.XPlat/NuGet.CommandLine.XPlat.csproj).
+All of the `dotnet nuget` commands, in addition to some others, such as `dotnet add package`, `dotnet list package`, and `dotnet search`, are implemented in [NuGet.CommandLine.XPlat](../src/NuGet.Core/NuGet.CommandLine.XPlat/NuGet.CommandLine.XPlat.csproj).

-To debug with `MSBuildLocator`, you need to un-comment the `PackageReference` for `Microsoft.Build.Locator` in `NuGet.CommandLine.XPlat.csproj`.
-Additionally, un-comment the code utilizing `MSBuildLocator` in that project's `Program.cs`.

 There are 2 ways to debug this project:

 * Given that [NuGet.CommandLine.XPlat](../src/NuGet.Core/NuGet.CommandLine.XPlat/NuGet.CommandLine.XPlat.csproj) is an exe, you can set it as the startup project and run it as you would any other command line project in Visual Studio.
+   However, if that is not working, please make sure `UseMSBuildLocator` is set to true.
-Note that some commands list arguments in a different order to the dotnet cli.
+   **Note**: some commands list arguments in a different order to the dotnet cli.

 * Patch the SDK by referring to [Patching dotnet.exe to test the NuGet functionality](#patching-dotnetexe-to-test-the-nuget-functionality).